Magical place!

 Tertre Roteboeuf 1982 88p

 Tasted in November 1998.
 Not consistent notes.
 Dark-red, raspberry-marmalade, delicious, fine length on the palate.
 Splendid and ready-to-drink wine that won't gain from further keeping.
-I can't stop thinking how better this wine could have been if it had been "treated" with new oak.
+I can't stop thinking about how much better this wine could have been if it had been "treated" with new oak.
 Francois Mitjavile believes that 1982 was the first vintage where his ideas on how wine should be made came true.

-It's hilarious to find out how a fine wine ages.
+It's always great to find out how a fine wine ages.
 The last time I tasted this wine was 21 years ago, and I wrote at that time that it wouldn't benefit from further cellaring and rated it 88p.
 When I retasted it in April 2019, it was much better than 21 years ago (!) and had a very significant soil character of the property.
 Terrific wine!
 93p.
-It also rubbishes with aplomb several media wine claims that Tertre Roteboueuf can't age for longer than 20-25 years.
+It also rubbishes with aplomb several media claims that Tertre Roteboueuf can't age for longer than 20-25 years.

 Tertre Roteboeuf 1981 89p